 Address: 723 Felspar Street, San Diego, CA 92109

-Those who prefer boutique hotels should stay at the chic Tower23 Hotel, named after the lifeguard tower 23 in front of the hotel.
+Those who prefer boutique hotels should stay at the chic Tower23 Hotel, named after the lifeguard tower 23, near the hotel.

 Inside the 47 guest rooms and suites, expect minimalist décor and modern amenities like rain showers, flat-screen televisions, and platform beds.
-You’ll want to opt for an oceanfront room or suite to take in the majestic sunsets over the Pacific Ocean from your terrace.
+You may want to opt for one of their Oceanfront Suites, or one of their several Ocean View rooms or suites, to enjoy the nightly, frequently majestic sunsets over the Pacific Ocean from your room.
+(The hotel does not have an outdoor pool, however.)

 Powered by Hotels.com